builtmighty/builtmighty-kit/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed ActionScheduler bug where it was still running.

 = 2.0.0 =
 * Added 2FA for admins.
 * Fixed 404 on custom login page if already logged in.